 Work on SEO

 So, start by conducting keyword selection.
-Choosing the right keyword is extremely important: If your website ranks for a wrong or irrelevant keyword, you will find yourself struggling to convert the online traffic into sales.
+Choosing the right keyword is extremely important: If your website ranks for a wrong or irrelevant keyword, you will struggle to convert the online traffic into sales.

 This is because you’ll be driving irrelevant traffic to your website, with visitors who were never interested in your products in the first place.
 The result is a high bounce rate and low CTR, both of which will in turn hurt your SEO performance.